 Famous Residents # 1: Residing at St Martin-in-the-fields

-This well known church was shelter for many homeless people during World War II, and still looking after homeless people today.
+This well-known church was shelter for many homeless people during World War II, and still looking after homeless people today.
 Named after the Hungarian, St Martin, who was Bishop of Tours in the fourth century.
-It recieved its name in-the-fields like its sister church of St Giles, when they both stood in the village fields of Charing and St Giles.
+It received its name in-the-fields like its sister church of St Giles when they both stood in the village fields of Charing and St Giles.
 There was an earlier Norman church on this site dating from before 1222.
 The building of the present church was started in 1721, now also known as the Actors Church, as the memorials to British actors are normally held here.

 Famous Residents # 2: Residing at St Giles-in-the-fields